openclimatefix/uk-pv-forecast-blend/forecast_blend/data/README.md

 Note that the blend does not take into account differing model performance for GSP or national predictions.
 Only a single score is used.

-For the current scores, we have taken the NMAE values for each model from the GSP-level validation results for the validation period (2022).
+For the current scores, we have taken the NMAE values for each model from the GSP results of a backtest done using the backtest script in PVNet.
+The backtest was done for the validation period (2022) which all the models were trained with.
 This is true for all the intraday models, and for the pvnet-day-ahead model.
 All models were assessed on the exact same init-timesand are fully compatible.

 The National_xg model NMAEs are all set to 0.05.
 These were not measured and instead were set as a value higher than all NMAEs for the other values.
 From observation we know that the National_xg